joealongi/dataengineeringformachinelearning/README.md

-# dataengineeringformachinelearning
+# Data Engineering for Machine Learning
-Working notes for dataengineeringformachinelearning.com.
+Interactive steps, working notes, and AI annotation for Data Engineering for Machine Learning book.